Eye Exams for Contact Lenses

 The Importance of a Comprehensive Eye Exam

 Whether or not you have vision problems, it is important to have your eyes checked regularly to ensure they are healthy and that there are no signs of a developing eye condition.
-A comprehensive eye exam at Bandon and Coquille Vision Center will check the general health of your eyes as well as the quality of your vision.
+A comprehensive eye exam at Bandon & Coquille Vision Center and Eye Center of Gold Beach will check the general health of your eyes as well as the quality of your vision.
 During this exam the eye doctor will determine your prescription for eyeglasses, however this prescription alone is not sufficient for contact lenses.
 The doctor may also check for any eye health issues that could interfere with the comfort and success of contact lens wear.

 Hard To Fit Contact Lens Patients